MicrosoftDocs/well-architected/well-architected/azure-virtual-desktop/networking.md

 Azure Virtual Desktop session hosts have the same name resolution requirements as any other infrastructure as a service (IaaS) workloads.
 As a result, the session hosts require connectivity to name resolution services that are configured to resolve private endpoint IP addresses.
 Consequently, when you use private endpoints, you need to configure specific DNS settings.
 For detailed information, see [Azure private endpoint DNS configuration](/azure/private-link/private-endpoint-dns).

 Private Link is also available for other Azure services that work in conjunction with Azure Virtual Desktop, such as Azure Files and Key Vault.
 We recommend that you also implement private endpoints for these services to keep the traffic private.

-##### Assessment question

-Are you familiar with Azure Virtual Desktop name resolution requirements?

 ##### Recommendations